 After coming into a knowledge of Messiah in 1971, in a black Pentecostal Church in North Philadelphia (this was definitely not Hillel House!), Jan discovered the importance of being immersed in the Scriptures.
 Eighteen months later, he attended Bible School, where he received basic biblical training and learned more clearly the reality of God’s unconditional love.

 In 1975, Jan moved back to Philadelphia, where he began to attend Congregation Beth Yeshua.
 That same summer, while attending Messiah ’75, a clear vision of Messianic Judaism was deeply sown into his heart.

-After years of intensive personal study and Messianic Yeshiva courses, Jan received his full s'mikhah (ordination) through the International Alliance of Messianic Congregations & Synagogues (IAMCS) towards the end of the 1990s.
+After years of intensive personal study, and Messianic Yeshiva courses, Jan received his full smikhah (ordination) as a Messianic Rabbi through the International Alliance of Messianic Congregations & Synagogues (IAMCS) towards the end of the 1990s.
 His humorous, heart oriented delivery has made him a popular conference speaker for the past several years.

-Jan has written the Passover Trilogy Messianic Haggadah, and co-authored the Word As A Way of Life Bible Reading Program, with his brother David (Messianic Rabbi of Congregation Shuvah Yisrael in East Williston, NY).
+Jan has written the very popular Passover Trilogy Messianic Haggadah, (in English and Spanish), and started the Lashon Hara-Free Zone button campaign (to stop gossip, slander and the evil tongue).
+He has also published the Word As A Way of Life Bible Reading Program, with his brother David (Messianic Rabbi of Congregation Shuvah Yisrael in East Wiliston, NY).

 In 1982, Jan started his own graphic design and print brokerage business.
-Over the years, Tovah Publications has produced many books, brochures, catalogs, calendars, CD and cassette album covers, as well as a variety of printed materials for several businesses and ministries.
-At present, the chief publishing focus is with congregational materials and print advertisement.
+Over the years, Tovah Publications has produced many books, brochures, catalogs, calendars, album covers, and a variety of printed materials for businesses and ministries.

 Rebbitzen Marlene Rosenberg